-1 Introduction
+4.1 Introduction

-A new theory of plausible and paradoxical reasoning (DSmT) has been developed by the authors in the last two years in order to resolve problems that did not work in Dempster-Shafer and other fusion theories.
-According to each model/problem of fusion occurring, we develop here a DSm hybrid rule which combines two or more masses of independent sources of information and takes care of restraints, i.e. of sets which might become empty at time t_l or new sets/elements that might arise in the frame of discernment at time t{l+1} .
-DSm hybrid rule is applied in a real time when the hyper-power set D^{Θ} changes (i.e. the set of all propositions built from elements of frame Θ with \cup and \cap operators - see[9] for details), either increasing or decreasing its focal elements, or when even Θ decreases or increases influencing the D^{Θ} as well, thus the dynamicity of our DSmT.

-The paper introduces the reader to the independence of sources of evidences, which needs to be deeper studied in the future, then defines the models and the DSm hybrid rule, which is different from other rules of combination such as Dempster's, Yager's, Smets', Dubois-Prade's and gives seven numerical examples of applying the DSm hybrid rule in various models and several examples of dynamicity of DSmT, then the Bayesian DSm hybrid models mixture.
+A ccording to each model occurring in real-world fusion problems, we present a general hybrid DSm rule which combines two or more masses of independent sources of information and takes care of constraints, i.e. of sets which might become empty at time t_l or new sets/elements that might arise in the frame at time t{l+1} .
+The hybrid DSm rule is applied in a real time when the hyper-power set D^{Θ} changes (i.e. the set of all propositions built from elements of frame Θ with \cup and \cap operators - see [3] for details), either increasing or decreasing its focal elements, or when even Θ decreases or increases influencing the D^{Θ} as well, thus the dynamicity of our DSmT.
+This chapter introduces the reader to the independence of sources of evidences, which needs to be studied deeper in the future, then one defines the models and the hybrid DSm rule, which is different from other rules of combination such as Dempster's, Yager's, Smets', Dubois-Prade's and gives seven numerical examples of applying the hybrid DSm rule in various models and several examples of dynamicity of DSmT, then the Bayesian hybrid DSm models mixture.

-2 On the independence of the sources of evidences
+4.2 On the independence of the sources of evidences

-The notion on independence of sources of evidences plays a major role in the development of efficient data fusion algorithms but is very difficult to formally establish when manipulating uncertain and paradoxical information.
-Some attempts to define the independence of uncertain sources of evidences have been proposed by P. Smets and al. in the Dempster-Shafer Theory (DST) and Transferable Belief Model in [20, 21, 22] and by other authors in possibility theory [2, 3, 11, 14, 18].
-In the following we consider that n sources of evidences are independent if the internal mechanism by which each source provides its own basic belief assignment doesn't depend on the mechanisms of other sources (i.e. there is no internal relationship between all mechanisms) or if the sources don't share (even partially) same knowledge/experience to establish their own basic belief assignment.
+The notion of independence of the sources of evidence plays a major role in the development of efficient information fusion algorithms but is very difficult to formally establish when manipulating uncertain and paradoxical (i.e. highly conflicting) sources of information.
+Some attempts to define the independence of uncertain sources of evidences have been proposed by P. Smets and al. in Dempster-Shafer Theory (DST) and Transferable Belief Model in [12, 13, 14] and by other authors in possibility theory [1, 2, 5, 8, 10].
+In the following, we consider that n sources of evidences are independent if the internal mechanism by which each source provides its own basic belief assignment doesn't depend on the mechanisms of other sources (i.e. there is no internal relationship between all mechanisms) or if the sources don't share (even partially) same knowledge/experience to establish their own basic belief assignment.
 This definition doesn't exclude the possibility for independent sources to provide the same (numerical) basic belief assignments.
-The fusion of dependent uncertain and paradoxical sources is much more complicated because, one has first to identify precisely the piece of redundant information between sources in order to remove it before applying fusion rules.
+The fusion of dependent uncertain and paradoxical sources is much more complicated because, one has first to identify precisely the piece of redundant information between sources in order to remove it before applying the fusion rules.
 The problem of combination of dependent sources is under investigation.

-3 DSm rule of combination for free-DSm models
+4.3 DSm rule of combination for free-DSm models

-3.1 Definition of the free-DSm model $\mathcal{M}^{f}(\Theta)$
+4.3.1 Definition of the free-DSm model $\mathcal{M}^{f}(\Theta)$

-Let consider a finite frame $\Theta = \{\theta_1, \ldots, \theta_n\}$ of the fusion problem under consideration.
-We abandon the Shafer's model by assuming here that the fuzzy/vague/relative nature of elements θ_i $i = 1, \ldots, n$ of Θ can be non-exclusive.
+Let's consider a finite frame $\Theta = \{\theta_1, \dots, \theta_n\}$ of the fusion problem under consideration.
+We abandon Shafer's model by assuming here that the fuzzy/vague/relative nature of elements θ_i $i = 1, \dots, n$ of Θ can be non-exclusive.
 We assume also that no refinement of Θ into a new finer exclusive frame of discernment Θ^{ref} is possible.
 This is the free-DSm model $\mathcal{M}^f(\Theta)$ which can be viewed as the opposite (if we don't introduce non-existential constraints - see next section) of Shafer's model, denoted $\mathcal{M}^0(\Theta)$ where all θ_i are forced to be exclusive and therefore fully discernable.

-3.2 Example of a free-DSm model
+4.3.2 Example of a free-DSm model